PSY 501 Developmental Psychology

 3 Semester Units

-Developmental Psychology utilizes current research and examples from around the world to help students understand how culture impacts human development over the lifespan and why it matters.
-Students will be challenged to think culturally about their own development and see how it applies to their own lives and future careers.
-Whether you travel the globe or remain in your home towns, in a culturally diverse and globalized world, you will benefit from being able to think culturally about human development.
+Developmental Psychology utilizes current research and examples from around the world to help you understand how culture impacts human development over the lifespan and why it matters.
+This course portrays the different cultural pathways of development that people have devised in response to their local conditions.
+You will be challenged to think culturally about your own development and see how it applies to your own life and future careers.
+In a culturally diverse and globalized world, you will benefit from being able to think culturally about human development.

 Upon successful completion of this course, students will be able to: